-Does the christening have to be in the main church service or can we have it separately so we can invite more guests?
+Does the christening have to be in the main church service or can we have it separately?

 Will there be music at the service?

-Music can be played during usual Sunday worship services and at ceremonies, but singing and having musicians who play wind instruments are to be avoided, because (similarly to coughing) these activities are thought to carry additional risk of viral infection through airborne droplets.
+Music can be played during usual Sunday worship services and at ceremonies, but singing and having musicians who play wind/brass instruments are to be avoided, because (similarly to coughing) these activities are thought to carry additional risk of viral infection through airborne droplets.
 Talk to the vicar about music and they’ll be pleased to advise.

 Will someone need to visit us at home before the service?

 The purpose of a meeting before the service would be to help you all prepare for the christening and the promises that are going to be made, as well as talking you through what happens at the ceremony.
 During this time when reduced contact is preferable where possible, your vicar may suggest meeting online or outdoors.
 An online meeting may make it it easier for the godparents to join you too.
 If you did decide to meet in your home for some reason, hygiene and social distancing guidelines will always be followed by the vicar.

 Will the vicar have to come into contact with my child to do the christening?